djangodeployment/django-deployment-book/09-recovery1.rst

 **MAX_AGE=2Y**
     This means that backups older than 2 years will be deleted.
-Note that, if your databases contain customer data, it may be illegal to keep the backups for more than a specified amount of time.
+Note that, if your databases and files contain customer data, it may be illegal to keep the backups for more than a specified amount of time.
 If a user decides to unsubscribe or otherwise remove their data from your database, you are often required to delete every trace of your customer's data from everywhere, including the backups, within a specified amount of time, such as six months or two years.
 You need to check your local privacy laws.

-**MAX_FULLS_WITH_INCRS=2** **MAX_FULLBKP_AGE=3M**
+**MAX_FULLS_WITH_INCRS=2**, **MAX_FULLBKP_AGE=3M**
     A **full backup** backs up everything.
 In an **incremental backup** only the things that have changed since the previous backup are backed up.
 So if on 12 January you perform a full backup, an